-Like many couples, when my wife and I got married, we received a set of nonstick cookware from our registry, but it is only now that we really understand how to use our Teflon-coated pots and pans appropriately.
-Using nonstick cookware is very different than using the cast iron skillets that we both grew up with.
-Neither of us had much experience with Teflon.
-In fact the first nonstick pan I owned was the one I received in college after opening up a checking account on campus.
+Are nonstick pans unhealthy?
+There’s been a lot of confusion on the subject over the years, because using nonstick cookware is very different than using the cast iron skillets that many of us grew up with.
+In fact, the first nonstick pan I owned was the one I received in college after opening up a checking account on campus.
 That pan, like so many other misused nonstick skillets, started peeling and flaking after about 3 months of frequent cooking on high heat using the metal spatula I had purchased at Goodwill.

 At SuperFoods, we encourage cooking with only a small amount of oil, so learning to safely use nonstick pans is essential to living a SuperFoods HealthStyle.
 I use nonstick pans to cook eggs and sauté spinach with only a very small amount of olive oil.
 For cooking chicken or other meat, I prefer to use a stainless steel skillet because I have found that nonstick skillets don’t brown food as well.
 Either way, I try to use as little oil as possible when cooking.

 However, when talking about safety, we need to address the Teflon controversy.